gmc-code/PC-Microbit-Extension-backup/docs/classes/Classes_as_objects.rst

 Classes as objects
 ====================================================

-| The examples given are for use in python3 mode in Mu editor and are not microbit specific.
 | See: https://www.w3schools.com/python/python_classes.asp
 | See: https://docs.python.org/3/tutorial/classes.html
+| If using Mu editor, use python3 mode for the examples given.

 ----